vermavedant/Accenture_CategoryAnalysis/README.md

 - Top 5 Content categories are Animal, Science, Healthy Eating, Technology and Food.
 - 1897 reactions are associated with the Animal category.
 - May Month with most post, having total reactions of 2138.
-- There are around 14k total sentiments, out of whcih 7695 are negetive, 3071 are neutral and rest are positive sentiments.
+- There are around 14k positive sentiments 7695 negative and 3071 neutral sentiments.